Stochastically-induced bistability in chemical reaction systems: Description of the process

 In fact, if the scaling of the reaction constants $\ka^{ab}_\zeta$ is not standard, but is consistent for both balanced and biased reactions in terms of the polynomial order of the rate function $\la^{ab}_\zeta$, then the same deterministic limit is obtained under an appropriate time rescaling.

-The only way to get a stochastic limiting object for $X_N$ is for at least one rate constant of a balanced reaction to have a different scaling in $N$.
-This different scaling needs to be such that the noise term of this reaction will be of the same order of magnitude as the overall drift from the biased reactions.
+The only way to get a stochastic limiting object for $X_N$ is for at least one subset of balanced reactions to have a rate constant with a different scaling in $N$.
+This different scaling needs to be such that the noise term due to this subset of reactions will be of the same order of magnitude as the overall drift from the biased reactions.
 This would require a specific separation of time-scales for balanced versus biased reactions.
 Although we do not exclude this possibility from our analysis (see definition of $\ep_A$ at the end of this section), our emphasis in this paper is on separating the time-scales in terms of contribution of an additional source of noise, and its ability to produce nontrivial random limiting objects for $X_N$.

-\subsection{Stochastic Model for Resampling, Branching or Splitting}
+\subsection{Stochastic model for resampling, branching or splitting}